ZXBYNXK/Grads/README.md

 <pre>
         This application will be used to display job title & education information to companies who may be searching to fill a certain role.
-So A company can just simply search and find who they are looking for similar to a Google search rather than having a social media aspect compared to Linkedin.
+So A company can just simply search and find who they are looking for similar to a Google search rather than having a social media aspect.
 </pre>
 &nbsp;